OBenjaminT/miniProject2/CONCEPTION.md

 - the doAutoAction for the actions (especially for the attack explain how moveUnitTowardsClosestEnemy works, see the comments for the algorithm that moves the unit)

+ ## Part 4 (extensions):
+ For the extension we decided to implement the suggested features related to cities.
+First we created a class City that extends ICWarsActor and implements Interactable.
+The major method there is the draw since the sprite color is adapted to the current faction of the city.
+ When an area is created, cities are generated automaticaly on the cell with the appropriate ICWarsCellType.
+To do so, in the begin method of ICWarsArea we call the registerCities method on its icWarsBehavior.
+This method checks the ICWarsCellType of each cell of the area and creates a new city if the string of the type equals city.
+Cities can be taken by units, which changes the faction of the city.
+To do so, we made units able to interact with a city when they share the same cell.
+The way the interaction is handled is similar to what was asked for part 2.
+The interaction itself consists to inform the unit that he is on a city (boolean isOnACity) and give him the city (City cityOnCell).
+We created an update method both in Soldier and Tank that does the same thing.
+We could have created this update in units to avoid copying code but it deels with the units actions and it is written in the instructions that actions can t be defined at the level of abstraction of Unit.
+The update method simply checks if the unit is on a city and if it is the case, adds an action TakeCity (explained later) to the list of available actions for the unit.
+If the unit isn't on a city, the TakeCity action of the unit is removed from the actions list of the unit if it is there.
+When placing a unit on a city, the player can make his unit do the action TakeCity with keyboard button T. The city's faction is then set to the one of the unit.
+Finally, at the end of a round ICwars calls updatePlayersUnitsHP on each of the alive players.
+This method calls updateHP on each of the player's unit which increases the unit's HP by a static constant defined in City.